Rochdale: Education

+Changing Education

+The structure of secondary education in Rochdale has undergone significant change since the late 20th century.
+During the 1960s and 1970s, pupils typically progressed through the O‑level and A‑level system, with several schools — offering academically selective streams and broad subject provision.

+The national replacement of O‑levels with the General Certificate of Secondary Education (GCSE) in 1986 brought a shift toward comprehensive assessment and standardised curricula, a reform that coincided with the decline or closure of several older schools and a gradual reduction in subject specialisation.

+By the early 21st century, Rochdale’s post‑16 landscape had consolidated significantly.
+Most secondary schools in the borough no longer maintain sixth forms, with A‑level provision now centred on Rochdale Sixth Form College, opened in 2010 as the primary provider of advanced courses for the town and wider borough.
+This restructuring has resulted in fewer local subject offerings than were available under the former grammar‑school and sixth‑form model, reflecting broader national trends toward centralised further‑education provision.

 Hopwood Hall College is a further education college with a campus in Rochdale.
 It offers vocational courses for school leavers and adult learners, with some higher education.

 Rochdale Sixth Form College opened in September 2010; it is the primary provider of A-Level courses in Rochdale and the wider metropolitan borough.
 Most secondary schools in the area no longer offer sixth form courses.

 Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter.

 Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Greatest Hits Radio Manchester & The North West, Capital Manchester and Lancashire and Rochdale Valley, a community based radio station.

-Rochdale is served by a local newspaper, the Rochdale Observer, and by a regional newspaper, the Manchester Evening News.
+Rochdale is served by a local newspaper, the Rochdale Observer - founded in the early 1850s, and by a regional newspaper, the Manchester Evening News.

 Religion

 St Chad's Church is a Grade II* listed building.
 It was the mother church of the ancient parish of Rochdale and was founded before 1170, possibly on an Anglo-Saxon site.
 Much of the current building is the result of late Victorian restoration.
 Other Anglican churches include the Grade I listed Church of St Mary in the Baum.

 St John the Baptist Catholic Church was built in 1927 in the Byzantine Revival style and is a Grade II* listed building.

 Marland Grange was a Cistercian grange of Stanlow, Cheshire, then of Whalley.
 The grange was founded before 1212.

 Rochdale is home to 21 mosques of various denominations.
 Rochdale Central Masjid [Idara] is the largest of Rochdale's mosques.